-We know that as a community we may not be able to prevent disasters or serious events from occurring, however we can prepare our community and enhance our resilience to the adverse impact of any threat through effective pre-planning.
-The Local Disaster Management Plan provides an outline for prevention, preparedness, response, and recovery arrangements for the Douglas community and provides direction and authority for the Local Disaster Management Group (LDMG) to coordinate capability in disaster management and disaster operations.
+We know that as a community we may not be able to prevent disasters or serious events from occurring, however we can prepare our community for the adverse impacts of any threat through effective pre-planning.
+The Local Disaster Management Plan provides an outline for prevention, preparedness, response, and recovery arrangements for the Douglas community and provides direction and authority for the Local Disaster Management Group to coordinate capability in disaster management and disaster operations.

-Over recent years Douglas Shire has experienced several severe weather events, and whilst we do our best to mitigate and prepare for these events, our community continues to be resilient and demonstrate their support to help those in need.

-This plan is a controlled but living document that will be kept up to date to compliment changes in legislation and reflect lessons learnt from disasters and is endorsed by the Local Disaster Management Group.
+Over recent years Douglas Shire has experienced several severe weather events, and whilst we do our best to mitigate and prepare for these events, our community continues to be resilient and demonstrates their support to help those in need.
+This Plan is a controlled but living document that will be kept up to date to compliment changes in legislation and reflect lessons learnt from disasters and is endorsed by the Local Disaster Management Group.

-Mayor Michael Kerr

-Douglas Shire Council

-Chairperson Douglas Local Disaster Management Group
+Mayor Michael Kerr Douglas Shire Council Chairperson, Douglas Local Disaster Management Group